How To Switch Banks: 4 Easy Steps To Change Banks

-Closing an account will be different for every institute.
-For some banks, go in and close the account, while others will have an online option.
+Closing an account will be different for every institution.
+Some banks may require you to go in and close the account, while others will have an online option.

 Once you have closed the account, it is important to request a letter that states that your accounts have been officially closed.
 That way, if the bank accidentally reinstates your account, you have proof of closure.